 He then sat upright and lifted his hand back to check that the chainsaw was still secure in the holster after the climb.
 But he froze as his fingers felt another snake slither around the chainsaw’s red trigger, onto his hand, then onto his arm, then to his horror it slowly began to slither into his helmet!
 With a yell he undid the dive mask and in one motion he tore it off his head and hurled it, along with the snake, down into the cave far below.

 A moment passed as all three looked at one another without speaking.
 The only sounds to be heard were the shrieks of howler monkeys watching them from above in the trees, and the faint sound of gurgling, bubbling, moving water.

 Amber pulled off her dive mask and wiping a strand of red hair away from her eyes looked towards the sound.

 (END OF SAMPLE)

-Read Story Outline OR Ebook available at these stores
+Read Story Description OR Available at these stores